On powers of the cover ideals of graphs: Vertex decomposability via weak polymatroidality

-The following is another example in support of Conjecture 2. \begin{Proposition} Let $G$ be a Cohen-Macaulay graph of girth at least 5.
+The following results are other examples in support of Conjecture 2. \begin{Proposition} Let $G$ be a Cohen-Macaulay graph of girth at least 5.
 Then $J(G)$ is weakly polymatroidal. \end{Proposition} \begin{proof} By \cite[Theorem 2.4]{HMT}, we have $G$ is a $\mathcal{PC}$ graph.
-Recall an induced 5-cycle of $G$ is called {\it basic} if it does not contains two adjacent vertices of degree three or more in $G$, and an edge is called a {\it pendant} if it contains a vertex of degree 1.
+Recall an induced 5-cycle of $G$ is {\it basic} if it does not contains two adjacent vertices of degree three or more in $G$, and an edge is a {\it pendant} if it contains a vertex of degree 1.
 Let $C^1, \ldots, C^k$ be the set of all basic 5-cycles of $G$ and let $L^1,\ldots,L^l$ be the set of all pendants of $G$.
 Recall that $G$ is a $\mathcal{PC}$ graph if $V(G)$ can be partitioned into $V(G)=V(C^1)\sqcup \cdots \sqcup V(C^k)\sqcup V(L^1)\sqcup \cdots \sqcup V(L^l)$.

 Label the vertices of $C^{i}$ successively by $x_{i1}, x_{i4}, x_{i2}, x_{i3}, x_{i5}$ such that $x_{i3},x_{i4}, x_{i5}$ are vertices of degree 2 for $i=1,\ldots,k$, and let $y_{i1}, y_{i2}$ be vertices of $L^i$ such that $y_{i2}$ has degree 1 for $i=1,\ldots,l$.
 We work with the following ordering of variables: